Develop a plan for greater results

 With improving market conditions, lower interest rates and better access to capital, many senior living communities are finding the time is right to move forward with their redevelopment projects.
-While the economic downturn in 2008 caused many communities to delay repositioning for a few years, we’re now seeing stabilized operations and dynamic market activity as contributing to a resurgence of redevelopment projects in the senior living pipeline.
+If your senior living community is considering a redevelopment project, start with these steps.

-Here are some common questions senior living leaders and boards are asking us:
+Common questions senior living leaders and boards ask:

 - When should a community consider repositioning?